paritytrading/parity/README.md

 Parity
 ======

-Parity is an exchange construction kit for the JVM.
+Parity is a financial exchange construction kit for the JVM.

 License